 While Switzerland is the most obvious country that comes to mind when we think of watches, there are many other European countries that make quality watches and Denmark is no exception.

 While Scandinavian watches are not known for high-end luxury watches like Swiss-made ones, Danish watches are very highly regarded in the world of design, and this is also where they have built a reputation in the watch world for stylish watches.
 Danish design is generally known for its simplicity and functionalism.

 The elegant lines of a Hans Wegner or Arne Jacobsen piece of furniture are signature examples of clean and iconic Nordic design.
 In the 50s, the movement towards the industrial design of office furniture and domestic appliances has also left its mark on Danish timepieces.

 Here are some of the top brands coming out of Denmark that you should know about:

 Top Danish Watch Brands – Watches Made & Designed In Denmark

 Skagen watch company was founded in 1989 and is named after a town on the northernmost tip of the Jutland peninsula.
 The brand was started by Henrik and Charlotte Jorst who had moved to the US from Denmark.
 While the brand’s origins and designs were Danish, the watches were originally manufactured in Hong Kong.

 The brand leading principle is “Good design for better living” and simplicity.
 The watch designs definitely match up with that mission.
-Skagen watches feature a very clean and minimalistic design with uncomplicated features.
+Skagen watches feature a very clean design with uncomplicated features.
 Skagen watches are made in China and primarily use Japanese Miyota (Citizen) quartz movement.